darrellsuggs/darrell.thoughts/README.md

-# darrell.thoughts
+# darrell-thoughts-mm

-This is the source code for my personal blog powered by GitHub Pages and Jekyll.
+Blog powered by Minimal Mistakes and GitHub Pages.